Central Area, First Hill, and Capitol Hill

 - How to Report Ongoing Drug Activity using 9-1-1 and your community police team.

 - Seattle City Attorney's Community Liaison program Call (206) 684-4375 to contact the Attorney Liaison in the East Precinct.

 - Support for Drug Free Communities provided by Northwest HIDTA, a resource and educational tool allowing online users to make informed and accurate decisions when confronted with the issues surrounding illegal drugs

 SNG brings many resources aside from our staff expertise in organizing groups and events:

-- Our Community Education Team works in immigrant, low-income, and senior communities to educate on personal safety, using 9-1-1, identity theft, and fraud.
+- Our Crime Prevention Education Team works in immigrant, low-income, and senior communities to educate on personal safety, using 9-1-1, identity theft, and fraud.

 - CPTED site surveys for changing the physical safety of an area.

 - Take Action Workshops for working with nuisance properties in your neighborhood.

 - Landlord Workshops to help area landlords develop and maintain crime free property in our neighborhoods